-Leadership Scoop!
-Persistence vs. Resistance
+Leadership: Persistence vs. Resistance to Change

 The exalted status of persistence can distort our thinking to believe there are only two options — persistence or surrender.
 Surrender screams defeat to the psyche.
-It brings many people to mistakenly persist just to avoid feeling like a quitter or a failure.
-This is truly an unfortunate choice for there are more than two options.
+It brings many people to persist just to avoid feeling like a quitter or a failure.
+This is truly an unfortunate choice for there are more than those two options.

-Instead of thinking, “know when to hold ‘em and know when to fold ‘em”,
+Instead of thinking, “know when to hold ’em and know when to fold ’em”, try “we succeed when we …”

-Innovate the approach when the current path,
+Innovate the approach when the current path is,

-- Is directly into harms way
+• taking us directly into harms way

-- Is truly slowing progress
+• truly slowing progress

-- Is eroding self-esteem and confidence
+• eroding morale and confidence

-- Is against core values
+• against core values

-- Is crushing with negativity
+• crushing us with negativity

 AND